openstax/simulations/moving-man/README.md

 1. If necessary, install [Node.js](http://nodejs.org) and npm (included with Node.js).
 2. Run `npm install -g grunt-cli` in the command line to install [grunt-cli](https://github.com/gruntjs/grunt-cli).
-3. From the root `wave-interference` directory, run `npm install` in the command line to install test and build dependencies.
+3. From the root `moving-man` directory, run `npm install` in the command line to install test and build dependencies.
   * `npm install` fetches npm dependencies found in package.json and runs `bower install` as well which fetches front-end dependencies.

 ##### Testing

-To run command-line tests, run `grunt test` from the root `wave-interference` directory.
+To run command-line tests, run `grunt test` from the root `moving-man` directory.

 To view tests in a browser, you first need to